 You know those small, white moisture-absorbing packets inside bags of beef jerky or other foods?
 Sometimes you see these same packets inside boxes with electronics coming from overseas.
 These packets are made to absorb moisture to keep things fresh in tiny spaces, and they’re similar to what’s available now in much larger formats for keeping enclosed spaces dry.
 The best I’ve seen so far are called Moisture Grabbers.
 They’re a Canadian invention by a company called Concrobium.
 Products like these are generically called “desiccants”.
 These bags absorb water from the air, lowering humidity and preventing things from hitting that destructive dew point level.
 Remove the plastic covering from a Moisture Grabber pouch, shake it up, then set it aside to lower humidity in your cottage, reducing the chance mold, mildew and mustiness will develop.
 Can pouches like these really make a difference?
 Yes, but within limits.

 Moisture Grabbers can’t compete with an electric dehumidifier in large spaces, but they do perform well within small rooms and enclosed spots such as closets, bathrooms, cabinets and pantries.
 One of the largest pouches will dry 8-foot tall spaces up to 125 square feet.
 Each pouch works for about 6 months, so it’s enough to get you from fall to spring.
 This stuff is also non-toxic so you can throw it out safely when it’s done.
+Heating the bags in a toaster oven will renew it’s absorptive properties.

 Do you have mold staining at your cottage?
 Many people do and the most effective way I’ve found to remove it is the new breed of oxygen-based bleaches.
 Unlike traditional chlorine bleaches, the best oxygen products have the ability to remove mold staining without changing the underlying colour of the surface.
 In side-by-side tests I’ve conducted with different oxygen-based bleaches over the last five years, the best so far is a product called Mold Stain Eraser.
 It’s a powder you mix with warm water, and it gets rid of mold and mildew without affecting the underlying colour of fabric or paint.
 Got weathered wood to brighten?
 It also leaves wood grain visible while removing grey mold and weathering stains on outdoor wood.
 It works well in my experience